tooth2/Route-Planner/README.md

     - a "visited" flag, a vector of pointers to neighboring nodes.
 - The render.h and render.cpp files come from the IO2D.
 These take map data that is stored in a Model object and render that data as a map including three methods which render the start point, end point, and path from the A* search

-### RoutePlanner implementation
-- A RouteModel object is created to store the OSM data in usable data structures.
-- A RoutePlanner object is created using the RouteModel.
-This planner will eventually carry out the A* search on the model data and store the search results in the RouteModel.
-- The RouteModel data is rendered using the IO2D library.
-- The model.h and model.cpp files come from the IO2D example code.
-- the model.h file, as the method implementations in model.cpp : These files are used to define the data structures and methods that read in and store OSM data.
-OSM data is stored in a Model class which contains nested structs for Nodes, Ways, Roads, and other OSM objects.
 ### User Input
 - A user should be able to input values between 0 and 100 for the start x, start y, end x, and end y coordinates of the search, and the result shows a path between the points.
 - The coordinate (0, 0) should roughly correspond with the lower left corner of the map, and (100, 100) with the upper right.